-Migraine headaches are characterized by intense pulsing or throbbing pain in one area of the head accompanied by nausea and/or vomiting and sensitivity to light and sound.
+Migraines are headaches with intense pulsing or throbbing pain in one area of the head, along with nausea or vomiting and sensitivity to light and sound.
 A migraine can last four to 72 hours when untreated.
-According to the National Institutes of Health (NIH), 12 percent of Americans (about 37 million people) have migraines.
-These debilitating headaches affect children and adults, and women are three times more likely to have migraines than men (about 18 percent of women have migraines).
+According to the National Institutes of Health, 12% of Americans (about 37 million people) have migraines.
+These debilitating headaches affect children and adults, and women are three times more likely to have migraines than men (about 18% of women have migraines).

-Certain antiepileptic drugs, such as topiramate and divalproex sodium, are also prescribed for migraines.
-These seizure medicines, when they are taken regularly, may help to reduce the number of migraine headaches, but rarely eliminate them completely.
+These medicines, when they are taken regularly, may help to reduce the number of migraine headaches but rarely eliminate them completely.

 Migraines and Medication Overuse Headaches